 The Treaty was subsequently confirm by the Council of Constance during the XXII Session.

 The Feast of the Epiphany (January 6, 1416)

 We now arrive at Feast of Epiphany, 1416.
 This is the day Sedevacantists claim St. Vincent “declared the Chair of Peter vacant” based his own “private judgment”.

 After signing of the Treaty of Narbonne, King Ferdinand, along with the Kings of Castile and Navarre, prepared an edict that would juridically withdraw their kingdoms from obedience to Benedict.
 The edict was promulgated on January 6, 1416, the Feast of the Epiphany.
 Later that day, after saying Mass and preaching to a crowd of 10,000 faithful, prelates and noblemen, St. Vincent Ferrer read the edict to the throngs of faithful that had come to hear him preach.
 You read that correctly.
 All the saint did was read the edict of the King, which itself was based on the agreement that was reached between the secular and religious authorities who recognized Benedict as Pope, and the representatives of the Council of Constance.
-The saint took no actions based on his private judgment.
+Contrary to what the Sedevacantist apologists claim, the saint took no actions based on his private judgment.
 Here is how Fr.
 Hogan relates the events of January 6, 1416: